PhotoToolsPhotoTools

 Canada passport photo size and specs

-- Size: 50 x 70 mm (2 x 2¾ inches).
+Size 50 x 70 mm (2 x 2¾ in)

-- Background: Plain white or light-coloured, uniform, with no shadows.
+Background Plain white or light-coloured, no shadows

-Expression, glasses and head coverings
+Expression, glasses, and head coverings

 Use a neutral expression with the mouth closed and both eyes open and clearly visible.
 Glasses are not allowed.
 Head coverings are accepted only when worn for religious or medical reasons, and the full face must remain visible.